 George is a student at Guerrero University.
-At the end of September, after the start of the fall term, he is convicted in a state court for possession of drugs.
-It is his first offense, and he isn't incarcerated, but he is ineligible for aid.
-Guerrero gave George his first Direct subsidized loan disbursement at the beginning of the semester in September and was going to disburse a Perkins loan to him in October.
-Now Guerrero can't disburse the Perkins loan.
-George doesn't have to pay back the first disbursement of his Direct loan, but he can't receive any more Title IV aid until one year elapses or he successfully completes a qualified drug rehabilitation program.
+After the start of the fall term, he defaults on a Stafford loan that he received at a prior school.
+Guerrero gave George his first Direct subsidized loan disbursement at the beginning of the semester in September and was going to disburse a Perkins Loan to him in October.
+Because George's loan went into default at the end of September, Guerrero can't disburse the Perkins loan for that term.
+George doesn't have to pay back immediately the first disbursement of his Direct subsidized loan, but he can't receive any more disbursements for that loan or for any other Title IV aid until he makes repayment arrangements to remove the default status.